carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/utility-world.md

 	- It will automatically create a Utility Agent when the game starts and manage it to make the right decisions based on the attached **Agent Asset**.
 ![[../Attachments/UtilityIntelligence/Documenntation/UtilityWorld/utility-agent.png|center|400]]

-# Registering Utility Entities with a Utility World
+# Registering Utility Agents and Entities

-Utility Entities can only interact with each other if they are in the same Utility World.
+Utility Agents and Entities can only interact with each other if they are in the same Utility World.

-To add your Utility Entities to a Utility World, you need to register them with the Utility World by calling the `Register` method and passing the Utility World to it.
+To add your Utility Agents and Entities to a Utility World, you need to register them with the Utility World by calling the `Register` method and passing the Utility World to it.
 For example:
 ```cs
 public class AgentsPlacedInSceneDemo : MonoBehaviour
 {